fallahn/crogine/samples/golf/mod_kit/course_format.md

         sprite = "assets/golf/sprites/shrubbery_autumn.spt" //sprite sheet defining billboard sizes at 64px per metre.

-        treeset = "assets/golf/treesets/oak.tst" //path to a treeset file - see below }
+        treeset = "assets/golf/treesets/oak.tst" //path to a treeset file - see below

+        //since 1.9.0 these have been moved from course.data grass = 1,0.5,0,1 //surrounding grass colour.
+This is optional and will default to dark green from the colordome-32 palette grass_tint = 1.0, 1.0, 0.5, 1 //affects the colour of the noise applied to the grass colour.
+This is optional, by default just darkens the grass colour
+    }

 Shrub files have the extension `*.shb` and should be stored in `assets/golf/shrubs`.
 The `.cmt` file is a standard billboard definition file - see the crogine model definition format.
 The `.spt` file is a crogine format sprite sheet, which defines a specific set of sprites: